GeordieJones/Games-in-C/README.md

 # Snake-in-C

+**About:** This is a project group of games I made in C using the SDL library in order to play these games you must first install SDL2/SDL via homebrew.
+These games are classic old games so the controls should be self explainitory and either use the arrow keys or the S and W for the pong game.
+Enjoy.

 notes: you need to have downloaded brew SDL2/SDL and then SDL2/SDL_ttf.h the ttf.h is for the numbers that keep track of the score in the pong game.

 UP ARROW to shoot;